 The arresting/citing officer told me my Oregon driver’s license would be suspended, but the court says they haven’t suspended my license.
-But the court has also told me I cannot drive.
+But the court has also told me I cannot drive unless I’m properly licensed.
 Is my license suspended or not?

 It’s important to realize that when you have a pending DUI, the court and the DMV are separate government entities.
 Through the Implied Consent laws, the DMV can essentially impose an administrative driver’s license suspension before you ever get to court.
 If you were to then drive without a license, you could face an additional driver’s license suspension (or revocation) and/or an additional criminal charge of Driving While Suspended.
 The court cannot suspend or revoke your license for DUI unless you’ve been convicted or plead guilty.
 However, the court can impose release conditions that require you to refrain from drinking, driving, etc. Although this isn’t technically a “suspension,” if you violate the conditions of release, the court will have the power to hold you in contempt, forfeit any security posted (sometimes called “bail”), and revoke your release (meaning you will sit in jail while awaiting the resolution of your case).
 It can be very confusing keeping track of what you can and cannot do, but it’s critical that you know what is going on so that you can avoid getting into even more trouble.

 DUI charges are typically handled in the county seat of the county where the alleged offense took place.
-While the list below is not complete, it’s an overview of where the most common DUI cases are held by client’s of Romano Law, P.C.:
+While the list below is not complete, it’s an overview of where the most common Oregon DUI cases are held.
+Please click on the link for more specific information: